iamalexbrady/iamalexbrady.github.io/docs/_articles/the_teacher.md

 It is by demonstrating that is it show that they are learning it.
 To teach God, one must have learned God.
 If they can demonstrate it, they must have learned it from somewhere.

+---

+<sup>1</sup> - *I place you in His hands, to be His faithful followers, with Him as Guide through every difficulty and all pain that you may think is real.
+Nor will He give you pleasures that will pass away, for He gives only the eternal and the good.
+Let Him prepare you further.
+He has earned your trust by speaking daily to you of your Father and your brother and your Self.
+He will continue; now you walk with Him as certain as is He of where you go; as sure as He of how you should proceed, as confident as He is of the goal, and of your safe arrival in the end.* ACIM Workbook Epilogue